hhsieh2416/A_Prediction_Model_for_ICU_Mortality/README.md

 <img src="OOB error rate.png">
 <img src="Rank variables.png">

-By referencing two ICU outcome retrospective studies, I identified 9 variables from 758 thousands of chat events and 76 thousands of lab events and built a RamdomForest Model to predict who survives during the ICU stay with a 21.6% OOB error rate.
+By referencing two ICU outcome retrospective studies, I identified 9 variables from 758,000s of chart events and 76,000s of lab events and built a Random Forest Model to predict who survives during the ICU stay with a 21.6% OOB error rate.
 As a beginner in Machine Learning, I am happy with the algorithm and look forward to doing more.